iPhone Windowed HTTP Live Streaming Server

 • Added logging to a file and better debug output.

 The variable bitrate streams where done by using pipes.
-I haven't done a large amount of testing but it seems to work fairly well.
+I have done a large amount of testing via ITT Systems and it seems to work fairly well.
 I am able to stream a live HD video source into 3 different bitrates on a fairly old PC.
 Here are a couple clips I created to show the progressive enhancement in action, you probably want to switch to the HD version of the video and watch it full screen to get the bet view:

 The configuration file will allow for any number of encoding options or transfer options and they can be put together in a number of different ways.
 Here are a couple examples of both, see the example configuration files for more.